drBenway/pixi-vn-wiki/start/make-visual-novel.md

 :::

-## Edit character information and use it as variables
+## Edit character information and use it as a variable

 Now I give the player the opportunity to choose the name of the `mc`.